Supersymmetric ground states of 3d $\mathcal{N}=4$ SUSY gauge theories and Heisenberg Algebras: SQED[1] in the A-twist

 Since the secondary product is scale-independent, this implies

-The result can be proved starting from first principles.
+It is instructive to explain how this can be computed via first principles.
 First, notice that the second line can be inferred from the first by means of the monopole algebra~\eqref{eq:monopole-algebra} together with the derivation identity~~\eqref{eq:derivation}.
-The first can be computed by noticing that the second descendant of $\varphi$ is proportional to the auxiliary field $D^{22}$, which on-shell is proportional to the curvature of the connection\footnote{Some relevant supersymmetry transformations are schematically
+The first can be computed following~\cite{Beem:2018fng} by noticing that the second descendant of $\varphi$ is $\frac{1}{4\pi}(F_A + \star_{3d} D\sigma)$\footnote{Here $\star_{3d}$ is the Hodge operator in 3d.
+With respect to~\cite{Beem:2018fng} we are re-absorbing a factor of $1/2\pi$ in $\varphi$ for the sake of compatibility with the mirror map~\eqref{eq:mirror}.}.
+Integrated over a sphere surrounding $v_{\pm}$, by definition of the monopole operators this gives $\pm 1$.
+As $\varphi$ can be interpreted as the complex moment map for the topological symmetry, this equation can in fact be read as the statement that the monopole operators have integer charges $\pm1$.
+In the next sections we will identify the descendants mirror to~\eqref{eq:B-desc} and we will provide an operational definition for them.